GovWizely/webservices/README.md

 Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.

+You need to install the delete-by-query plugin and restart elasticsearch if it was already running:

+    $ plugin install delete-by-query

 Webservices can use foreman to start Rails and Sidekiq in development environments.

 ### Redis